nickweedon/graphql-spring-server/README.md

 Dependencies
 ------------
-Install and run the RabbitMQ docker image by running the docker script:
+Install and run the RabbitMQ docker image (if not already running) by running the docker script:

     #!/bin/bash -e